$40 million awarded in Central Illinois malpractice suit

 The Mattoon-based health system has responded that the "verdict does not reflect the facts of this case" and that "awards of this massive size are devastating to this region."

-The jury found that injuries suffered by Kiera Campbell during her birth were preventable if the hospital staff and a nurse had not delayed calling the doctor to perform an emergency C-section, according to Campell's attorneys.
+The jury found that injuries suffered by Kiera Campbell during her birth were preventable if the hospital staff and a nurse had not delayed calling the doctor to perform an emergency C-section, according to Campell's legal counsel, Levin & Perconti and Spiros Law, P.C.

 Kiera Campbell and her parents, Todd and Jaime Campbell, testified during the three-week trial, with the parents describing how their daughter's severe and permanent brain injuries have impacted their lives.